Japanese Argentines

 Japanese Argentines are Argentine citizens of Japanese ancestry, comprising Japanese immigrants and their descendants born in Argentina.
 Japanese migration to Argentina began in 1908 with the arrival of immigrants from Okinawa and Kagoshima.
 The first Japanese entered the country via Brazil and succeeding groups of immigrants tended to reach Argentina through the neighboring nations.

 In the pre-war years, Japanese Argentines were concentrated in urban small businesses, especially dry cleaning and cafes in Buenos Aires (see :es: Café El Japonés), while some worked as domestic servants, factory workers and longshoremen.
 A minority of Japanese Argentines also engaged in horticulture, floriculture and fishery.
 There is an important Japanese community in the city of Belén de Escobar where they settled and specialised in floriculture.

 Between the 1960s and 1970s, more Japanese immigrants arrived in the country.
 Many were attracted by the economic opportunities in agriculture.
 According to the Ministry of Foreign Affairs of Japan, as of 2020 there are 115,000 descendants and 11,440 Japanese nationals in Argentina.

 History

 There were about 6,000 ethnic Japanese in Argentina in the late 1930s.
 The Argentine government was friendly with Japan up until the twilight of World War II, when pressure from the United States and the losses by the Axis Powers resulted in loss of diplomatic relations and the Argentine government declaring war against Japan and therefore causing Japanese institutions in the country to close.
 In the post-World War II period, most ethnic Japanese decided to stay in Argentina.
 Additional immigration occurred around the 1950s.

+The dominant group of Japanese immigrants to Argentina were from the Ryukyu Islands.